Lemonexe/UUC/_dev/macro.md

 The second call uses `spec: digits` (like Output format > significant digits, which are specified as `digits: 3`).
 It also uses `exp: true` (like Output format > always scientific notation).
 The third call uses number of decimals, but doesn't provide the number, so it defaults to zero.

+**Note:** the {curly bracket expressions} from main Converter were not implemented to Macro.
+The new {} functionality even removes the _need_ for Macro to some degree..
+Simply, the two paths have diverged, and now I prefer main Converter over Macro due to its superior UX.

 ## Useful examples

 Here are some specific useful examples.